gmanen/Profile/README.md

 ------
 Guillaume Manen
 =======
-Currently working for c2is as lead developer, I develop web applications since 2000.
+Currently working for c2is as lead developer.